 So as you look at trends that are happening out there, 5G is the one that kind of doesn’t, I don’t get how that’s going to re-energize mobile, I just don’t, but I’d love to know what the thoughts are there, but 5G, cross-platform, free play, all the stuff on console, mobile, I mean what are the trends that you guys are looking for?
 The question that they ask before - what investments can these people make in order to make games that you’d be interested in 3 or 4 years from now?

-Diwakar Rao: One of the themes that’s been definitely interesting is the rise of hyper-casual.
+Diwakar Rao: One of the themes that have been definitely interesting is the rise of hyper-casual.
 It’s really hard to think about games in which users only last a week, or 10 days or a month.
 It’s been around now for more than 2 years and it seems to be something sustainable, so we’ll see, I don’t know.

-It feels like definitely it’s because it’s kind of the complete opposite of the type of games that we’d want to build which are more social, long term engagement and keep users around.
+It feels like definitely, it’s because it’s kind of the complete opposite of the type of games that we’d want to build which are more social, long-term engagement, and keep users around.

 Words with Friends and Zynga Poker are both 10 years old.
 These are long-running franchises - the types of games that we really want to, at the end of the day buy.

 When we bought Gram Games, they hadn’t really made hardly $100M revenue but we could see that the game was trending towards it and we believed looking at the data that it was sustainable and we could easily see a world in which this thing keeps growing for the next few years.